 Shortage of sleep in the long run can shorten life expectancy too.
 Studies show that people who get a good night’s sleep live longer than those who don’t.

 This further strengthens the argument in favor of getting the required amount of sleep every day.

 In fact, physicians might even just recommend a good nights’ sleep to resolve and prevent possible health issues.

 According to a study by Harvard Med, the optimal sleep required differs for everyone, depending on their age and genetics.
 But on an average 6-8 hours of sleep in a day are optimal for the body to function at its best.
 Less than 6 hours of sleep increases the risk of heart disease.

 When the body is resting, different enzymes and chemicals are activated, which calm it down from the intense activity that it undertook throughout the day.
-During this rest, the blood pressure and heart rate drops, and the body starts rejuvenating.
+During this rest, the blood pressure and heart rate drop, and the body start rejuvenating.

 Insufficient Sleep and Your Heart

 Less than 6 hours of sleep prevents the heart rate from dropping and keeps it elevated for a prolonged period.
 This lack of variability means the hearts’ work remains the same, causing hypertension.

 The further validation comes from studies about sleep apnea.
 It’s a condition which causes troubled breathing which wakes people frequently and disrupts their sleep cycle, causing sleep deprivation and fatigue.